 Transition Cowichan is a volunteer initiative in the Cowichan Valley on Vancouver Island in the unceded territory of the Quw’utsun people.
-We are working collaboratively together with others to build community resilience in response to the challenges of global warming and the destabilizing impacts of climate change, as well as in response to both global and local economic instability and inequity.
-And we’re committed to having fun while we are doing it!
+We are working collaboratively together with others to build local community resilience and ecological regeneration in response to the challenges and destabilizing impacts of the climate crisis, and of inequity, injustice and racism.
+And we’re committed to building relationships and having fun while we are doing it!

-With a focus on building community through a web of neighborhood connections, Transition Cowichan seeks to bring together and work with interested individuals and existing community groups interested in local resilience and self-sufficiency in food, water, energy, business and other vital aspects of life.
+With a focus on building community through a web of neighborhood connections, Transition Cowichan seeks to bring together and work with individuals and existing community groups interested in local resilience and self-sufficiency in food, water, energy, business and other vital aspects of life in response to the climate emergency.
 Our intention is to make our Cowichan communities even healthier, more equitable and sustainable places to work, play, and raise our children.

-We’re also interested in new models for community transformation to reach our goal of community resilience and sustainability.
+We’re also interested in new models for community transformation to reach our goals of community resilience and ecological regeneration.
 We are shaped by those who participate, in whatever way you can.
-We meet once a month at Cowichan Green Community, do regular hands-on projects in the community, and throughout June, July and August we have monthly potlucks instead of meetings.
-If you are interested in getting involved, or just checking us out, we encourage you to Contact us
+Before the Covid-19 pandemic we met semi-regularly at Cowichan Green Community and throughout June, July and August at monthly potlucks instead of meetings.
+In these times we still gather in small groups (with physical distancing) and sometimes online, and are involved in regular hands-on volunteer projects in the community.
+If you are interested in getting involved, being part of the conversation, or just checking us out, we encourage you to Contact us

-The science of global warming is clear.
-It is accepted that a rise in global temperature greater than 1.5 degrees Celsius above pre-industrial levels will be dangerous to human health and the earth’s ecosystems.
+The science behind our increasingly destabilizing climate is clear.
+A rise in global temperature greater than 1.5 degrees Celsius above pre-industrial levels will be devastating to human health and the earth’s ecosystems.
 We’re almost there, so we have no time to waste.
-Average global temperatures have already increased by one degree C since 1900, mostly due to our burning of fossil fuels, and people around the world are suffering as a result.
-Business-and-resource-consumption-as-usual will add at another degree C by 2020.
+Average global temperatures have already increased by more than one degree C since 1900, mostly due to our burning of fossil fuels, and people around the world are suffering as a result.
+Business-and-resource-consumption-as-usual will add at least another degree C by 2020.
 The UN confirms that this will put another 240 million people around the world under acute “water stress”.
 And summer drought and water stress are things we know all too well here at home in the Cowichan.

-Peak Oil occurred when half of global oil reserves were used up, conventional supplies began to decline and prices to destabilize.
-With conventional oil and gas reserves in decline, prices go up and down and the pressure to use dirty fuels like coal and oil from tar sands is increased .
-Extraction techniques like fracking put our water at risk, damaging ecosystems and further destabilizing our climate.
+Fossil Fuels When conventional reserves of oil and gas began to decline and prices to destabilize the pressure to use dirty fuels like coal and oil from tar sands increased.
+Extraction techniques like fracking put our water at risk, damaging ecosystems and further destabilizing our climate, and more and more we are waking up to this.
 Research shows that we need to leave 90% of US and Australian coal and almost all of Canadian tar sands in the ground in order to have a livable climate.
-Oil is used to make many things that are not burned and released into the atmosphere – aspirin, electric sockets, plastics, computers etc. Richard Heinberg says, “Our central survival task for the decades ahead, as individuals and as a species, is to make a transition away from the use of fossil fuels – and to do this as peacefully, equitably, and intelligently as possible”.
+While we can continue to use oil to make things that are not burned and released into the atmosphere – aspirin, electric sockets, plastics, computers etc. – Richard Heinberg says, “Our central survival task for the decades ahead, as individuals and as a species, is to make a transition away from the use of fossil fuels – and to do this as peacefully, equitably, and intelligently as possible”.
 As a community we are working together to create and use alternatives.

-Then there’s the problem of Economic Instability as the world bumps up against the limits of a finite planet, and that economic instability is tangled up with economic inequality in a world where the 1% own and control so much of the world’s resources.
-This is important in our community as we shift from resource extraction industries like forestry to a sustainable, renewable and equitable local economy.
+As the world bumps up against the limits of a finite planet at the same time as the 1% own and control so much of the world’s resources, Inequity and Economic Instability must be addresses alongside climate impacts.
+As we shift from resource extraction industries like forestry to a sustainable, renewable and equitable local economy it is important for us to cooperate together so no one is left behind.
 To learn more about why we need to let go of the “economic growth” paradigm and focus on building local resilience to address the climate crisis, as well as on reducing the gap between the those who have unlimited access to resources and those who don’t have enough to get by, check out Asher Miller and Rob Hopkins’ very readable paper, Climate After Growth.

-Our approach to Transition, and the model used by the many Transition Initiatives emerging around the world, is described in Rob Hopkins’ books: The Transition Handbook, The Transition Companion and his most recent book, The Power of Just Doing Stuff.
-Addressing the challenges we face, we ask, “How might our response to climate change look more like a party than a protest march?”
+Our approach to Transition, and the model used by the many Transition Initiatives emerging around the world, is described in Rob Hopkins’ books: The Transition Handbook, The Transition Companion and his more recent books, The Power of Just Doing Stuff and From What is to What If Addressing the challenges we face, we ask, “How might our response to climate change look more like a party than a protest march?”
 Along with the many active Transition communities around the world, we’re finding ways to create a richer, more vibrant and connected community through the re-localization of the services and resources we need to survive and thrive in a world increasingly challenged by climate change.

 What is the Transition Movement?